 This would be like two different sounding drums being struck one after the other (I’m sure there’s a technical term for this, but I’m not a musician, so we’ll just go with my simple language).

 Alternating rhythm can be used:

 - Harmoniously with similar elements (similar in color, shape, line or similar objects)

 - Or to create tension by repeating two different elements

-This close up abstract image of the side of a building is visually interesting, because of the alternating rhythm.
+This close up abstract image of the side of a building is visually interesting, because of the alternating rhythm of vertical lines.
 The shadowed section adds a relief from the busy pattern with the same repetition, but with less contrast.

 Examples of alternating rhythm include: